Home » Recipes » How to make lemon balm tea

-Learn three ways to brew a perfect cup of lemon balm tea using fresh or dried leaves.
-This relaxing and calming herbal tea recipe is caffeine free and helps you to sleep.
+Learn three ways to make lemon balm tea using fresh or dried leaves, including an iced version.
+This calming herbal tea recipe has many health benefits.

 Known as Melissa officinalis, the lemon balm is easy to grow perennial herb.
 It was planted in ancient times around beehives to encourage bees to be happy and stay together.